CT1 ARCP GUIDANCE and FAQs

 It is vital that you get to the point where you have attempted part B by the end of 23 months, otherwise if there are no extenuating circumstances you will be released from core surgical training.
 (JCST March 2014)

-Currently, to my knowledge less than 50% of you have Part A. 3 of the current CT2s do not have Part A. You are only allowed an extra six months of training within the Gold Guide rules in which to get Part B exam (which means you have to have Part A to do October Part B sitting).
+You should aim to have passed Part A by the end of your CT1 year.
+You are only allowed an extra six months of training within the Gold Guide rules in which to get Part B exam (which means you have to have Part A by the end of your CT1 year to do the October Part B sitting).

 If you gain MRCS B outside the programme you need to provide a special application form to apply for ST3 with support from Dean, Head of School and TPD) and after completion of SpR /ST training will be awarded a CESR (CP) NTN and not a CCT NTN.

-Once you have failed Part A twice we STRONGLY recommend you get referred by your educational supervisor to the PSU (Performance Assessment Unit) who can help with exam technique, anxiety relieving techniques and check you are not a high functioning dyslexic.
+Once you have failed Part A twice we STRONGLY recommend you get referred by your educational supervisor to the PSW who can help with exam technique, anxiety relieving techniques and check you are not a high functioning dyslexic.
 They are also helpful sorting out extenuating circumstances and give us a lot more leeway to allow extra training time.
 It is also important to know if have had more than 14 days off sick.

 Hope this sorts out some commonly asked Qs and see you all in June